-Meet the undergraduates selected for the Frances Taylor Eizenstat '65 Undergraduate Israel Travel Grant Program.
+Meet the students selected for the Frances Taylor Eizenstat '65 Israel Travel Grant Program.

 Hannah Cook '20 is a junior with a double major in International/Global Studies and Anthropology and a minor in Hebrew Language, Literature and Culture.
 This summer she will be interning at the Society for International Development (SID)’s Israel branch for 10 weeks.
 SID is a leader in the field of international development, bringing people together from different parts of society to advance important projects.
 Hannah was drawn to this internship in particular because it combines her passion for international affairs and development, while enabling her to build on her Hebrew language skills and deepen her understanding of Israeli society and office culture.
 She is excited to join the team in Tel Aviv advocating for collaboration between business and government sectors working towards Israel’s role in international development.
 She also hopes to make a difference in the field through her own research project with the Sudanese refugee community in Tel Aviv.
 She thinks this experience will her help her determine whether she can see herself living in working in Israel after she graduates from Brandeis.
 Hannah anticipates returning to Brandeis in the fall with a clearer understanding of what international development looks like from a country other than the U.S.